Friday, August 31, 2012

 S’s Letter

-Amazon.com post: These people are so "SMART" that they don't see the more they mention my name and project themselves into me the more they make themselves look bad.
+Amazon.com post: These people are so "SMART" that they don't see that the more they mention my name and project themselves into me, the more they make themselves look bad.
 Keep making yourselves look bad, ignorant, and very dark people.

-People that idealize their childhood and parents will keep having limitless cravings for scapegoats on whom they can avenge themselves for the fears and anxieties of childhood without having to re-experience those fears.
+People who idealize their childhood and parents will keep having limitless cravings for scapegoats on whom they can avenge themselves for the fears and anxieties of childhood without having to re-experience those fears.
 DEFENSELESS LITTLE CHILDREN MAKE PERFECT SCAPEGOATS FOR THEM, COWARDS.
-Pro-spanking people suffer and secretly enjoy seeing others suffer too, otherwise, why would they fight so hard for the parents' right to spank their innocent children, when children misbehave is never the child's fault, but the parents' fault, and if someone needs a spanking would be the parents.
+Pro-spanking people suffer and secretly enjoy seeing others suffer too, otherwise, why would they fight so hard for the parents' right to spank their innocent children, when children misbehave is never the child's fault, but the parents' fault, and if someone needs a spanking, it would be the parents.
 Children are like sponges or antennas that absorb all of what their parents repressed.
-What parents repress, children express, so if you don't like what you see in your children go inside of yourself and take responsibility for all that is repressed in yourself and your children will change without you having to do much.
-And what is so sad for me it's that most of these pro-spanking, hypocrites, cowards hide behind "God" to do their evil work.
+What parents repress, children express.
+So, if you don't like what you see in your children, look within yourself and take responsibility for all that is repressed in you.
+Your children will change without you having to do much.
+And what is so sad for me is that most of these pro-spanking, hypocrites, cowards hide behind "God" to do their evil work.
 Read the article "How Evil is Born anew with every new generation" in the link below:

 http://www.alice-miller.com/articles_en.php?lang=en&nid=47&grp=11